 The arrowhead shape of birds’ tracks are easily identifiable from mammal prints, but it can be difficult to work out exactly which species of bird they belong to.
 What bird do you think left this print?

 Want to learn more about nature and wildlife?
 Find out about our 'Nature talk and tea' series.
-The next date is Wed 28 Feb and Adam Henson will be talking about farming, conservation work, and more.
+The next date is Wed 2 May, Andrew Bluett of Gloucestershire Raptor Monitoring Group will be talking about these amazing birds.

 Nothing beats the sound of birdsong on a still spring morning, or the smell of the sea as it crashes against the shore.
 Discover more about nature and wildlife at our places and find out how we're looking after it for the years to come.